scds/data-sonification/conclusion.md

 ### International Community for Auditory Display (ICAD):
 - ICAD is a key forum for presenting and discussing research in auditory display, including data sonification.
 They host conferences and workshops regularly.
-- Website: ICAD
+- Website: <a href="https://icad.org/" target="_blank" rel="noopener noreferrer">ICAD</a>

 ### Sonification.de:
 - This website offers resources, tools, and examples of sonification projects.
 It's a great place to start for beginners and also for those looking to see practical applications of sonification.
-- Website: Sonification.de
+- Website: <a href="http://sonification.de/" target="_blank" rel="noopener noreferrer">Sonification.dee</a>

 ### The Data Sonification Archive:
 - This archive is a collection of data sonification work that can serve as inspiration and a learning resource.
-- Website: Data Sonification Archive
+- Website: <a href="https://sonification.design/" target="_blank" rel="noopener noreferrer">Data Sonification Archive</a>

 ### Coursera Courses:
 - There are various online courses available on platforms like Coursera that cover topics related to data visualization and sonification.
-- Website: Coursera
+- Website: <a href="https://www.coursera.org/search?query=sonification&" target="_blank" rel="noopener noreferrer">Coursera</a>

 ### GitHub Repositories:
 - Many developers and researchers share their sonification projects and tools on GitHub.
 It's a great place to find open-source software and collaborate.
-- Website: GitHub
+- Website: <a href="https://github.com/search?q=sonification&type=repositories" target="_blank" rel="noopener noreferrer">GitHub</a>

 ### Reddit Communities:
 - Subreddits like r/dataisbeautiful sometimes feature sonification projects and can be a good place for discussions and feedback.
-- Website: Reddit - DataIsBeautiful
+- Website: <a href="https://www.reddit.com/r/dataisbeautiful/" target="_blank" rel="noopener noreferrer">Reddit - DataIsBeautiful</a>

 ### Academic Journals:
 - Reading academic journals such as the Journal of Sonic Studies can provide deep insights into the theoretical and practical aspects of sonification.
-- Website: Journal of Sonic Studies
+- Website: <a href="https://www.researchcatalogue.net/view/558606/558607" target="_blank" rel="noopener noreferrer">Journal of Sonic Studies</a>

+## Related Workshops
+- Check out the two data sonification workshops offered by the Sherman Centre: <a href="https://scds.ca/product/sonification-communicating-data-with-sound/" target="_blank" rel="noopener noreferrer">"Sonification: Communicating Data with Sound"</a> and <a href="https://scds.ca/product/sonification-sounding-and-listening-as-critical-practice/" target="_blank" rel="noopener noreferrer">"Sonification: Sounding and Listening as Critical Practice."</a> Recordings of both can be accessed on the Sherman Centre website.

 Remember, the field of data sonification is continually evolving, so staying engaged with these communities and resources can be incredibly beneficial for your ongoing learning and development.
 Happy sonifying!!

-## Related Workshops
-- Link the users to other related SCDS workshops here!